 Leave those walls alone, and turn your attention to the floors.
 Rugs can be a great way to divide a room or add interest to a plain space.
 They can be an eye-catching centerpiece or complementary addition to any room.
 Better yet, they can cover any stains or imperfections on the floor from previous tenants.
 We recommend rugs from Ruggable as they are machine-washable and easy to swap out when you want to try a new look!

 No screws, no nails - no problem.
 Rather than putting holes in your walls, simply lean items against them to display decorations.
-Full-length mirrors, portraits, and signs can be leaned up against walls to add personal flair without inflicting damage.
+Full-length mirrors, portraits, and signs are pieces of apartment wall decor that can be leaned up against walls to add personal flair without inflicting damage.